SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ## Exercise 2.3 Add the functionality to add new flight evaluation data

-After completing these steps, the SAP Fiori Flight Evaluation application will be able to create new flight evalations.
+After completing these steps, you will be able to create new flight evalations in the SAP Fiori Flight Evaluation application.
 For this the new button **Create Flight Eval Data** will be added to the UI.

 1. Add the following code to your Behavior Definition **`ZR_FLEVAL_EX_##`** save and activate.
    ```abap